-4. If we are successful in obtaining a market for our shares certain internal and external forces will affect the value of our trading shares.
+There are certain internal and external forces will affect the value of our trading shares.

 The stock market has experienced extreme volatility in recent years and may continue to do so in the future.
 We cannot be sure an active public market for our shares will develop or if an active market should develop that it would continue.
-The price for our shares will be determined in the marketplace and may be influenced by many factors, including both internal and external forces as follows:
+The price for our shares is determined in the marketplace and may be influenced by many factors, including both internal and external forces as follows:

-- variations in our financial results compared to companies similar to ours; especially in the exploration of the Standard claim compared to other exploration properties in North America;

-- changes in earnings estimates, if any, by industry research analysts for our Company or for similar companies in the same industry;

-- future investors' or other market participants' perceptions of our Company as a current or future investment; and

-- general or regional economic conditions normally have a wide impact on the price of shares trading on the stock market and our Company's shares will be affected by changes in such conditions.
+- variations in our financial results compared to companies similar to ours; especially in the exploration of the Standard claim compared to other exploration properties in North America; - changes in earnings estimates, if any, by industry research analysts for our Company or for similar companies in the same industry; - future investors' or other market participants' perceptions of our Company as a current or future investment; and - general or regional economic conditions normally have a wide impact on the price of shares trading on the stock market and our Company's shares are affected by changes in such conditions.